Assamese cinema: 2010s

+The 2010s saw the release of four Assamese blockbusters- Mission China directed by Zubeen Garg which earned nearly ₹60,000,000/- (Six Crores) in the box office, Tumi Aahibane directed by National Award Winner Prerana Barbarooah which earned nearly ₹20,000,000/- (Two Crores) in the box office, Raamdhenu directed by National Award Winner Munin Barua which earned nearly ₹20,000,000/- (Two Crores) in the box office and Priyaar Priyo directed by National Award Winner Munin Barua which earned nearly ₹20,000,000/- (Two Crores) in the box office.

-The 2010s also saw the rise of young independent voices in Assamese cinema, with unique films such as Local Kung Fu (Kenny Basumatary), Kothanodi and Aamis (Bhaskar Hazarika), Village Rockstars and Bulbul Can Sing (Rima Das) garnering accolades both nationally and internationally.
+The 2010s also saw the rise of young independent voices in Assamese cinema, with unique films such as Local Kung Fu (Kenny Basumatary),Village Rockstars and Bulbul Can Sing (Rima Das) garnering accolades both nationally and internationally.
 Also was released the underground cult short film Muktir Mohakabyo.

 The 2010s also saw the loss of many prominent personalities like director Munin Baruah, actor Biju Phukan, musician Bhupen Hazarika, who have played an important role in shaping Assamese cinema.

 2018

 In 2018, Village Rockstars won the Best Feature Film 'Swarna Kamal' award at the 65th National Film Awards in Delhi, hence becoming the second Assamese film after Halodhia Choraye Baodhan Khai to win this award.
 The film also won awards in the categories of Best Child Artist, Best Audiography and Best Editing.
 The film is also selected for India's official entry to 91st Academy Awards making it the first film from Assam to do this.

 On 28 July 2018, another Assamese film Xhoixobote Dhemalite received three awards for Best Film, Best Actress and Best Music in 3rd Love International Film Festival in Los Angeles, US.
 The film also got 8 nominations.
 It also became the first Assamese film to release in the US.